amandahelman-appfolio/textract-visualizer-plugin/README.md

 This is a chrome browser plugin for redrawing raw textract output files as table data, within the browser window.

+Note that it is hardcoded to only redraw documents in the `af-ocr-production-batches-us-east-2 bucket`.
+If needed for other urls, then the checks in `textract-visualizer.js` and `manifest.json` will need to be changed.

 ## Installation instructions

 1. Check out this code locally